vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > For *I am the LORD, I change not*; therefore ye sons of Jacob are not consumed.
 {% ct 'Malachi 3:6' %}

-Since Jesus cannot change, His law cannot change either, for it is a [reflection of His character](/posts/gospel/law.md#what-is-gods-law-a-reflection-of).
-If His law could be changed, the Father would have never sent His Son to die for our sins on Calvary.
-His very death testifies that the law is as unchangeable as God Himself.
-Often, it is claimed that because of Jesus’ death we are no longer under the law but under grace.
+Since Jesus cannot change, His law cannot change either, for it [reflects His holy and unchanging character](/posts/gospel/law.md#what-is-gods-law-a-reflection-of).
+Consequently, God could not alter His holy law and still remain the infinitely holy God that He is.
+Moreover, if His law could have been modified, the Father would have never needed to send His Son to die for our sins on Calvary.
+Christ’s death stands as eternal testimony that the law is as immutable as God Himself.

+It is often claimed that because of Jesus’ death, we are no longer under the law but under grace.
 But which of the Ten Commandments do we no longer need?
-Since Jesus died for our sins, are we free to have other gods, bow down to images, blaspheme God’s name, desecrate the Sabbath, dishonor our parents, murder, commit adultery, steal, lie, and covet?
-[Of course not.](/posts/gospel/law.md#does-that-mean-we-are-now-free-to-break-it)
+Since Jesus died for our sins, are we now free to have other gods, bow down to images, blaspheme God’s name, desecrate His Sabbath, dishonor our parents, murder, commit adultery, steal, lie, and covet?
+[Of course not.](/posts/gospel/law.md#does-that-mean-we-are-now-free-to-break-it) Each of these commandments remains as relevant today as when they were first proclaimed on Mount Sinai.

 ## What is part of His law?
 When was it established?